 Fire risk is minimal due to no gas supply, no smoking and no naked flames in the club house, however, the greatest risk is that of an electrical fire, so a CO2 fire extinguisher and fire blanket (for use on the stove top) are provided and serviced by contract with Fire Action Ltd on a yearly basis.
 Fire extinguishers are replaced in accordance with the service engineer’s recommendations.
 Emergency lighting is fitted in the club house, in accordance with the requirements of the fire officer.

 Appropriate external lighting is provided to ensure safety on the stairs.
 Stairs are also fitted with high grip edges to minimise the risk of slipping.
 A barrier fence has been erected at the entrance to the club to reduce the risk of members or their guests falling down the slope.

 Risk to individuals is minimised by maintenance of playing surfaces to the highest possible standards and ensuring that coaches are appropriately qualified to provide a safe environment.
-Coaches are required to apply their profession skills to be continually aware and email the Chairman and Secretary in order to raise any issues which they consider to present a risk to those at the club.
+Coaches are required to apply their professional skills to be continually aware and email the Administrator (email@example.com) and Secretary (firstname.lastname@example.org) in order to raise any issues which they consider to present a risk to those at the club.

 First aid equipment is available at the club.

 Risk assessment is an ongoing responsibility of every member, and it is expected that if any member perceives a risk to be present they will inform the Administrator and Secretary as soon as possible, in order that it can be discussed and addressed as deemed necessary by the Committee.
 Equally, if an accident or incident involving injury takes place at the club, a member involved should email email@example.com with the details.

 This policy states how and why members’ personal data is collected and processed by the Club.

 How members’ data is collected

 The Club may collect members’ personal data in a number of ways, including: